 The recipe was originally shared by a childhood neighbor in Fair Oaks, CA we affectionately called “Aunt Grace.”
 Aunt grace did everything with grace and flair!
 We love keeping her recipe alive.

-A meringue shell forms the dessert’s base and gives the torte graceful presentation.
+For this holiday dessert recipe, a meringue shell forms the dessert’s base and gives the torte graceful presentation.
 And the puddle of chocolate mousse filling and a whipped cream cloud sprinkled with chocolate curls is beautiful.
 For the meringue, you’ll want to whip the egg whites with salt and vinegar until they are stiff, then gradually add sugar and cinnamon.
 You can spread the egg whites with the back of a spoon, or place them in a piping bag to create the meringue shell.

 Beyond the beauty, the taste is amazing.
 The crisp sweet meringue has a touch of cinnamon.
 You paint a thin layer of melted milk chocolate over the baked meringue which hardens and creates a shell to keep the meringue crisp.